drashtiv03/Quiz-Results-Data-Analysis-And-Prediction/README.md

 # My Project
-This project essentially aims to to display past performance of users,display performance gap and highlight strong and weak areas for the user using data-driven insights via effective data analysis and manipulation.It also stored the input data as it will serve as historic data for future inputs.
+This project essentially aims to to display past performance of users,display performance gap and highlight strong and weak areas for the user using data-driven insights via effective data analysis and manipulation.It also stores the input data as it will serve as historic data for future inputs.

 ## Datasets